Shooting sports: Olympics

 French pistol champion and founder of the modern Olympics, Pierre de Coubertin, participated in many of these early competitions.
 This fact certainly contributed to the inclusion of five shooting events in the 1896 Olympics.
 Over the years, the events have been changed a number of times in order to keep up with technology and social standards.
 The targets that formerly resembled humans or animals in their shape and size have are now a circular shape in order to avoid associating the sport with any form of violence.
 At the same time, some events have been dropped and new ones have been added.
 The 2004 Olympics featured three shooting disciplines (rifle, pistol, and shotgun) where athletes competed for 51 medals in 10 men's and 7 women's events—slightly fewer than the previous Olympic schedule.

 In the Olympic Games, the shooting sport has always enjoyed the distinction of awarding the first medals of the Games.
 Internationally, the International Shooting Sport Federation (ISSF) has oversight of all Olympic shooting events worldwide, while National Governing Bodies (NGBs) administer the sport within each country.

 Competition disciplines

-Shooting at the Summer Olympics (at last edition Tokyo 2020) includes fifteen medal events, covering seven disciplines.
+Shooting at the Summer Olympics includes fifteen medal events, covering seven disciplines.
 Medal events are evenly distributed between rifle, pistol and shotgun with five events each.
 Three Mixed Pairs events were introduced to ensure gender equity between men's and women's events.
-They replaced 50M Prone Rifle, 50M Free Pistol and Double Trap which were all men-only events.
+They replaced 50m Prone Rifle, 50m Free Pistol and Double Trap which were all men-only events.